zasper-io/zasper-benchmark/README.md

 ### Observations

-* Zasper consumer lesser CPU and lesser Memory in all cases.
+* Zasper consumes lesser CPU and lesser Memory in all cases.
-* For (64 kernels at 10RPS) and (16kernel at 100RPS), Jupyter server starts loosing kernel connections.
+* For (64 kernels at 10RPS) and (16kernel at 100RPS), Jupyter server starts losing kernel connections.
 * For (100kernels at 10RPS) Jupyter server loose all kernel connections.
 Message received throughput falls to 0.
 Zeromq message queues get overloaded
 * For (64 kernels at 100RPS) both Zasper and Jupyter server loose all kernel connections.
-At this python the Jupyter kernels get overwhelmed and zeromq message queues get overloaded.
+At this point, the Jupyter kernels get overwhelmed and zeromq message queues get overloaded.

 ## Explaining the crash